Mico27/gbs-EditActorActiveIndexPlugin/README.md

 ### The Active Actor Linked List

-GB Studio manages actors as a doubly-linked list of active actors (`actors_active_head` → … → `actors_active_tail`).
-Each frame, `actors_render` iterates this list **tail-to-head** and calls `move_metasprite` for each actor, assigning OAM hardware sprite slots in order.
+GB Studio keeps its active actors in an ordered list.
+Each frame the engine walks that list from the **tail to the head**, assigning OAM hardware sprite slots as it goes.
 Actors encountered first (near the tail) receive the lowest OAM indices; actors near the head receive the highest.

 On CGB hardware, a lower OAM index means the sprite is drawn **on top** when two sprites overlap on the same pixel.
 Therefore: